-Looking for small garden decking ideas ?
-These clever decking design solutions show that decking could be the answer you've been looking for to make your small garden stand out from the crowd.
+If you're on the hunt for small garden decking ideas, these clever garden design solutions show that decking could be the answer you've been looking for to make your small plot stand out from the crowd.

 Read on for design inspiration and tricks and tips for choosing the best decking material, colour, finish and layout to make your small outdoor space feel bigger and better.

 And, once you've finished reading, get more practical advice on designing the best garden deck.

 1. Combine decking with a mini patio area

 To add design interest and visually enhance your small outdoor space, combining decking with a paved area.
 This will create an illusion of a larger, zoned space.

 This decked area created by Anna-Carin McNamara benefits from a neutral patio area and a huge mirror, which makes the garden look twice the size.

 2. Try small garden decking ideas that use vertical space

 Just because your deck is small, that doesn't mean you can't make the most of floral displays on it.
 The trick is to use the walls.
 Here, on this balcony deck by @j_habite, the decking has been continued up the wall to provide hanging space for containers.
 The wrap-around approach makes for visual continuity, which makes the area feel bigger and more cohesive too.
 Clever.

 3. Take every opportunity to create extra seating